SHEN-Cheng/SHEN-Cheng.github.io/_pages/cv.md

 ------
 ![气海无涯公众号二维码](/images/wechat.jpg){: .align-right width="120px"}
 1. Leader of the WeChat Official Account team called '微信公众号：气海无涯', which is focused on publishing Python tutorials related to atmospheric science (more than ten thousand subscribers).
 Through this platform, we have successfully published over 100 tutorials, covering a wide range of topics in atmospheric science, you can scan on the QR code through wechat to subscribe it.
+2. Member of the _GOTHENBURG CENTRE FOR SUSTAINABLE DEVELOPMENT_ (**GMV**): Acting for sustainability through knowledge and collaboration

 ## 🤙 <span style="color:#1E90FF">Contact</span>
 ------